Home » Engineering » mechanical engineering » The Role of Manufacturing Processes in mechanical engineering

 Joining Processes

-• This may be fusion welding or pressure welding depending on the requirements.
-Welding may be classified on the basis of the source of the heat used like gas welding, arc welding, resistance welding, friction welding, etc. Soldering is the process of joining two metal pieces by filling the groove of molten metal without heating the edges of the parent metal sheets.
-Brazing is the processes of having both the application of welding and soldering.
+• This process may involve fusion welding or pressure welding, depending on the requirements.
+Technicians classify welding based on the heat source, such as gas welding, arc welding, resistance welding, and friction welding.
+In soldering, they join two metal pieces by filling the groove with molten metal without heating the edges of the parent metal sheets.
+Brazing combines aspects of both welding and soldering, using a filler metal while partially heating the base metals.

-• In this process, molten metal is poured in the groove by heating the edges of the parent metal pieces but below the melting point whereas in the case of welding, the edges of the parent metal pieces are heated up to melting points for proper fusion.
-Many other types of joints may be used for the assembly purposes like keys, coupling, knuckle joint, cotter joint and etc.
+• In this process, workers pour molten metal into the groove after heating the edges of the parent metal pieces below their melting point.
+In contrast, welding involves heating the edges of the parent metal pieces up to their melting point to achieve proper fusion.
+Engineers also use many other types of joints for assembly purposes, such as keys, couplings, knuckle joints, and cotter joints.

 Processes Effecting Change in Properties